ChrisFiola/chrisfiola.github.io/_updates/en/new-home.md

 ---
-title: "New apartment and new updates"
+title: "New apartment!"
-excerpt: "A lot of exciting news"
+excerpt: "Back after 2 months with new updates!"
 language: en
 date: 26-07-2022
 image: